USS Kitty Hawk (CV-63): 1965 to 1972

 Kitty Hawk was awarded the Presidential Unit Citation for exceptionally meritorious and heroic service from 23 December 1967 to 1 June 1968, which included the Tet Offensive, while participating in combat operations in Southeast Asia, and the Navy Unit Meritorious Commendation for exceptionally meritorious service from 15 January 1969 to 27 August 1969 while participating in combat operations in Southeast Asia and contingency operations in Northeast Asia.
 Both awards noted that the officers and men of the Kitty Hawk displayed undaunted spirit, courage, professionalism, and dedication to maintain their ship as a fighting unit under the most arduous operating conditions to enable her pilots to destroy vital military targets in North Vietnam despite intense opposition and extremely adverse weather conditions.

 While on deployment from November 1967 to June 1968, Kitty Hawk experienced a fire in while in port at Subic Bay and went to general quarters for 51 hours.
 On 16 January 1968 year, a C-1A Trader swerved off the wet deck.
 Four personnel aboard were lost along with the aircraft and could not be recovered.
 After a deployment from November 1968 to June 1969, Kitty Hawk returned to San Diego for a month and then went to Puget Sound shipyard in September 1969 for dry dock.

 On 12 October 1972 during the Vietnam War, Kitty Hawk was en route to her station in the Gulf of Tonkin when a race riot involving more than 200 sailors broke out.
 Nearly 50 sailors were injured in this widely publicized incident.
-This incident resulted in a Congressional inquiry into discipline in the Navy.
+This incident spread racial violence to other US Navy ships, such as the aircraft carrier USS Constellation and the replenishment ship USS Hassayampa.
+Tensions among the crews resulted in a Congressional inquiry into discipline in the Navy.